- Obama takes aim at ‘corporate deserters’

 - Kim Jong-un builds bond with Putin: $250M Russia-backed addition to key port opens

 - Pope Francis meets Meriam Ibrahim, a Sudanese woman sentenced to death

 Bring on beef in draft, starting with OT Fisher

-NEW YORK (AP) - Short on glam, slim on glitter, the NFL draft was still nothing less than a rock solid B-plus.
+NEW YORK (AP) - Short on glam, slim on glitter and no sign of Manti Te’o, the NFL draft was still a solid B-plus.